 So how do I turn this bad review into constructive criticism?
 I don’t.
 How do I figure out what circumstances led that reader to see BIG PHARMA SUCKS written on the fictional walls?
 I hella don’t.
 I’m never going to know.
 I would have to learn everything about them to maybe have a clue as to why they read what they read when I wrote what I wrote.
 And even then, there’s some other reader out there who’s going to think that any new “improvements” I gained from that insight made me a shill for drug companies.

 The short of it is, stop worrying about what people are going to think.
 People are complicated, you can’t please (or even be understood) by everyone, and that’s okay.
-You have no choice but to write your truth.
+You have to write your truth.
 If you try to write to someone else’s truth, you’re just going to turn your own into a mess.

 Become an audience agnostic.
 Somebody will probably like you, somebody probably won’t, and you’re never going to understand any of it.
 Let it go and make the Thing.